 Parameter Туре Description pinCount UINT32 This counter shows the current number of successful authValue authorization attempts to access a TPM_NT_PIN_PASS index or the current number of unsuccessful authValue authorization attempts to access a TPM_NT_PIN_FAIL index. pinLimit UINT32 This threshold is the value of pinCount at which the authValue authorization of the host TPM_NT_PIN_PASS or TPM_NT_PIN_FAIL index is locked out.

-13.4 TPMA\NV (NV Index Attributes)
+13.4 TPMA NV

-This structure allows the TPM to keep track of the data and permissions to manipulate an NV Index.
+This Table 225 NV Index attributes structure allows the TPM to keep track of the data and permissions to manipulate an NV Index.
+See Table 226 for a 64-bit version of this structure.